cjdbarlow/Part-One/oesophagus.md

 * Tonically innervated by the vagus
 * Important in the prevention of reflux
 Competency of the LoS is required to prevent reflux
-    * **Barrier pressure is** the pressure difference between the pressure at the lower oesophageal sphincter and the pressure in the stomach, and is typically **~20mmHg**
+    * **Barrier pressure is** the pressure difference between the pressure at the lower oesophageal sphincter and the pressure in the stomach, and is typically **~15-25mmHg**
     Barrier pressure is affected by:
         * Changes in lower oesophageal sphincter pressure
             * Swallowing
             Barrier pressure decreases during swallowing, and transiently increases immediately afterwards.
             * Anatomical
                 * Age
                 Sphincter tone is decreased in neonates and the elderly.
                 * Diaphgram
-                An external sphincter is formed by diaphragmatic fibres, and exerts a **pinch-cock** action on the oesophagus.
+                An external sphincter is formed by the diaphragmatic crura, and exerts a **pinch-cock** action on the oesophagus.
                 * Stomach
                 A fold in the stomach wall just distal to the GOJ creates a **flap valve**, which occludes the GOJ when gastric pressure rises.
             * Hormonal
                 * Gastrin, motilin, α-agonism **increase** LoS tone
                 * Progesterone, glucagon, vasoactive intestinal peptide (VIP) **decrease **LoS tone
             * Drugs
                 * ETOH, IV and volatile anaestetic agents, and anticholinergics **decrease **LoS tone
                 * Suxamethonium, metoclopramide, and anticholinesterases **increase **LoS tone
         * Changes in gastric pressure
             * Raised intraabdominal pressure
                 * Obesity
                 * Pregnancy
+        * Disease
+            * Hiatus hernia
+            GOJ moves into the thorax, causing:
+                * Loss of pinch-cock action
+                * Negative intrathoracic pressure reduces LoS pressure and therefore barrier pressure

 ##References